microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

  For this JSON file, the most important portions are the description property of the function as well as the description for each parameter

 #### The python function registration for each assistant are in the following files

+This is where the tools are registered in the application.

 - controllers/ask_elizabeth.py
 - controllers/ask_esther.py
 - controllers/ask_miriam.py

 #### The python function definition for each assistant are in the following files:

+This is where the functions used in the tools are defined in python code

 - shared/assistant_tools_elizabeth.py
 - shared/assistant_tools_esther.py
 - shared/assistant_tools_miriam.py